MRV Welcome Center Ambassador Program

 • Connectivity to the downtown business district via the Mad River Path

-• Creation of a public home for our collaborating organizations
+• Creation of a public, outward-facing home for our collaborating organizations

 • Development of a riparian buffer to provide flood resiliency

-• A community-wide trail Conservation and Recreation Visioning program (CRV) which will provide a well-supported vision for balancing ecological integrity with recreation and trails across the Valley
+• A community-wide trail Conservation and Recreation Visioning program (CRV) which will provide a vision and road map for balancing ecological integrity with recreation and trails across the Valley

-• The opening of a restaurant in the former LocalFolk Smokehouse Space
+• The opening of a new restaurant in the former LocalFolk Smokehouse Space